opportunity-hack/frontend-ohack.dev/README.md

 https://devcenter.heroku.com/articles/custom-domains

 We have 3 CNAMES:
+- www.ohack.dev: we want everyone to land here
 - api.ohack.dev: for any API calls to
-- www.ohack.dev: we want anyone to land here
 - frontend.ohack.dev: the same thing as www.ohack.com, but more for completeness

 ## Tips and Tricks